Our Curricular Pillars

 The Prep

-An EBSB graduate should be well prepared to demonstrate proficiency in Language Arts (by being ready to read and write in persuasive, expository, narrative, and descriptive forms) in social studies (by being ready to take world history or civilization); in math (by being ready to take algebra 1, algebra 2, or geometry); in science (by being ready to take biology, with a laboratory component); and in Spanish (by being ready to take second-year Spanish or the first year of a different language).
+An EBS graduate should be well prepared to demonstrate proficiency in Language Arts (by being ready to read and write in persuasive, expository, narrative, and descriptive forms) in social studies (by being ready to take world history or civilization); in math (by being ready to take algebra 1, algebra 2, or geometry); in science (by being ready to take biology, with a laboratory component); and in Spanish (by being ready to take second-year Spanish or the first year of a different language).
 A teacher’s job is to give them the experiences to practice building their mental, social, and physical capacity through drill and challenge, and to provide them with space to take those capacities to solve problems, imagine and create.

 The Work

 The WORK is the responsibility to utilize self-knowing (SELF), practical skills (WORK), and the love of learning (PREP) to compassionately create and communicate with one’s environment (LIFE).
-The Work encompasses empathy, design, building, creation, critical problem-finding and solving, collaboration, community, service-learning, cultural competency, reflection, and a confidence to grow through mistakes.The Work helps make learning and knowing more tangible by engaging the whole person within a project-based, hands-on curriculum that is rigorous and fun with clear expectations and educational purpose.
-It embraces all learning styles and approaches to a problem through its multiple methods utilizing all parts of the brain, body, and life experience.The goal of The Work is to build confidence in boys that through practice, patience, and purpose he can become the engaged, thoughtful, and courageous man of tomorrow.
-EBSB Work aims to achieve these goals through the application of and connections among Prep courses: social science, math, language arts, world language, and science.
-An EBSB student becomes fully engaged with his learning when he is able to apply his passions, skills, and life experiences with his shared world.
+The Work encompasses empathy, design, building, creation, critical problem-finding and solving, collaboration, community, service-learning, cultural competency, reflection, and a confidence to grow through mistakes.
+The Work helps make learning and knowing more tangible by engaging the whole person within a project-based, hands-on curriculum that is rigorous and fun with clear expectations and educational purpose.
+It embraces all learning styles and approaches to a problem through its multiple methods utilizing all parts of the brain, body, and life experience.
+The goal of The Work is to build confidence in young people that through practice, patience, and purpose they can become the engaged, thoughtful, courageous, and justice-minded adults of tomorrow.
+EBS Work aims to achieve these goals through the application of and connections among Prep courses: social science, math, language arts, world language, and science.
+EBS students becomes fully engaged with their learning when they are able to apply their passions, skills, and life experiences with their shared world.

 The Life

-The philosophy of the LIFE holds that: • Boys engage more when there is a direct connection to the real world;
+• Young people engage more when there is a direct connection to the real world;

-• Collaboration in a diverse society is essential; • Leaders of the 21st Century have a responsibility to sustainability; and
+• Leaders of the 21st Century have a responsibility to sustainability; and